creativecoder567/Enparadigm_Weather/README.md

 # Enparadigm Weather

-Programming test for ios and android
+Programming test for iOS and Android

 ## Intro
 You'll make a simple Weather App for a given city.
 The app should be available offline and should give current weather, the forecast, and additional informations such as wind, pressure, humidity, etc.